dgestep/bowling-score-keeper/README.md

 1. Open Intellij and close all projects
 2. From the Welcome to Intellij IDEA popup window, click the Import Project selection
 3. Choose "Import project from external model" choice and click the Gradle model
-4. Chose the "Use gradle wrapper task configuration".
+4. Choose the bowling-score-keeper/bowling.model folder.
+Choose the "Use gradle wrapper task configuration".
 Leave all other choices as their default choice
 5. Click Finish

 # Eclipse Import